Matthew-Hurrell/labyrinth-of-riddles/README.md

 ## Typography

 Because The Labyrinth of Riddles is a terminal program, style and design options are very limited.
 Font type and colour is default to the terminal but escape codes are used when printing the riddle elements to the terminal to make them more eye-catching to the user.
-The riddle dictionary items all contain bold (\033[1m) and italic (\x1B[3m) escape commands as well as the closing codes at the end of each riddle (\x1B[0m) and (\033[0m) to ensure the subsequent text isn't also affected.
+The riddle dictionary items all contain bold (\033[1m) and italic (\x1B[3m) escape commands as well as the closing codes at the end of each riddle to ensure the subsequent text isn't also affected.

 [Back to top](<#contents>)